All Episodes

 This recall election, they failed at every recall.

-They tried to try to recall legislature.
+They tried to recall the legislature.

 They've tried to recall judges.